dominiks/uristmaps/README.md

     doit

 To start a render of the world.
+To quickly start a webserver that you can view the map with use

+    doit host

+The map will be accessible under http://localhost:8000/

 ### Advanced